Ai-Whisperers/linkedin-content-system/mcp-server-n8n/README.md

 ### "Workflow not found" or "No webhook mapping found"
 - Use `list_workflows` to see available workflow IDs
-- Supported workflow IDs/names:
-  - `content-generator-daily` or `AI-Whisperers Daily Content Generator`
-  - `content-generator-linkedin` or `AI-Whisperers Content Generator v2`
+- Supported workflow ID: `content-generator-linkedin` or `AI-Whisperers Content Generator v2`
 - Check that the workflow exists in n8n
 - Verify the workflow ID matches exactly (case-sensitive)